Definitive Guide to Hybrid Cars

 Similar technologies shared by hybrids and EVs include the battery technology and regenerative braking.
 The difference is that hybrids have reduced battery range and size compared to EVs.
 This is by design, as power is supplemented by the internal combustion engine for hybrid vehicles.
 EVs, however, need to be plugged in to recharge.

 Regenerative charging provides power for both EVs and hybrids, but its effectiveness depends on the vehicle and conditions.
 For example, during winter, regenerative braking is slightly less efficient than during the summer.
 On average, energy recapture is anywhere between 10 and 27%.
-To learn more about batteries, check out our guide on Batteries/Range: Complete Guide to Electric Car Range & Batteries.
+To learn more about batteries, check out our guide on Batteries and Range.

 Not All Hybrids Can Be Charged

 Unless it’s specified to be a PHEV, hybrids like the original Prius cannot be plugged into an electric source for charging.
 Bypassing the need to plug-in to recharge makes HEVs great for drivers who want the efficiency of reducing gasoline consumption without relying on charging equipment.
 Drivers who live in apartment buildings or businesses that deliver in urban areas can also benefit from the hassle-free efficiency of an HEV.